OrelStealth/vsmart-stairs-advanced/README.md

 1. Clockwise rotation: default prop can rotate only counterclockkwise which is the actual reason of creating this prop
 2. Styles: you can now select exact faces you'd like to see
 3. Additional materials: you can pick grid or reflectivity30b texture for better visual blocking
+4. Clipping: adds additional mesh with clip tool texture(This will be removed on smart prop collapse.
+Also works not so well on curved stairs)
+5. Downstairs option
-4. Tweaked sliders for step width and step height
+6. Tweaked sliders for step width and step height